 ● The parties: names and addresses of the parties to the agreement

-● The promise: a statement of what exactly is being agreed upon (in this instance a repayment of money).
+● The promise: a statement of what exactly is being agreed upon (in this a repayment of money).
 Any terms or conditions on repayment must be clearly stated, and there should be a definitive date of repayment

 ● The amount payable: the exact amount that must be repaid.
 In New York state these debts may be repaid with money or bank notes.